kontent-ai/boilerplate-net/README.md

 ## How Tos

 ### How to generate Strongly Typed Models for Content Types

-With the new Delivery SDK, you can [take advantage](https://github.com/Kentico/delivery-sdk-net/wiki/Working-with-Strongly-Typed-Models-(aka-Code-First-Approach)) of code-first approach.
-To do that you have to instruct the SDK to use strongly-typed models.
-These models can be generated automatically by [model generator utility](https://github.com/Kentico/kontent-generators-net).
-By convention, all Content Type Models are stored within the `Models/ContentTypes` folder.
-All generated classes are marked as [`partial`](https://msdn.microsoft.com/en-us/library/wa80x488.aspx) which means that they can be extended in separate files.
-This should prevent losing custom code in case the models get regenerated.
-When generating models, be sure to set the `-n` command line parameter to `[project namespace].Models`.
+By convention, all [strongly-typed Content Type models](https://github.com/Kentico/kontent-delivery-sdk-net/wiki/Working-with-strongly-typed-models) are generated and stored within the `Models/ContentTypes` folder.
+All generated classes are marked as [`partial`](https://msdn.microsoft.com/en-us/library/wa80x488.aspx) to enable further customization without losing the generated code.

-If you want to use [Display Templates (MVC)](http://www.growingwiththeweb.com/2012/12/aspnet-mvc-display-and-editor-templates.html), make sure you generate also a custom type provider (add the `--withtypeprovider` parameter when running the generator utility).
+The generating is facilitated by a [.NET generator tool](https://github.com/Kentico/kontent-generators-net) as pre-build event.
+If you wish to customize the process, adjust the [`Tools/GenerateModels.ps1`](https://github.com/Kentico/kontent-boilerplate-net/blob/master/src/content/Kentico.Kontent.Boilerplate/Tools/GenerateModels.ps1) script.

+For instance, to set a different namespace, set the `-n` command line parameter to `[project namespace].Models`.
+Or, to enable usage of [Display Templates (MVC)](http://www.growingwiththeweb.com/2012/12/aspnet-mvc-display-and-editor-templates.html) for rich-text elements, set `--structuredmodel true`.

 You can regenerate the models using the included PowerShell script that utilizes the model generator utility.
-The script is located at [`Tools/GenerateModels.ps1`](https://github.com/Kentico/kontent-boilerplate-net/blob/master/src/content/Kentico.Kontent.Boilerplate/Tools/GenerateModels.ps1).
+The script is located at .

 ### How to resolve links
 Rich text elements in Kentico Kontent can contain links to other content items.
 It's up to a developer to decide how the links should be represented on a live site.
 Resolution logic can be adjusted in the [`CustomContentLinkUrlResolver`](https://github.com/Kentico/kontent-boilerplate-net/blob/master/src/content/Kentico.Kontent.Boilerplate/Resolvers/CustomContentLinkUrlResolver.cs).
 See the [documentation](https://github.com/Kentico/delivery-sdk-net/wiki/Resolving-Links-to-Content-Items) for detailed info.